rsalvador/Windows8Grid/README.md

-Windows8Grid provides an easy way of installing an IEDriverServer plus Selenium Grid on Windows 8 to allow running remotely WebDriver tests on Internet Explorer 10.
+Windows8Grid provides an easy way of installing an IEDriverServer plus a Selenium Grid on Windows 8 to allow running remotely WebDriver tests on Internet Explorer 10.

 Quick Start